TULSA - In August 2012, wildfire ravaged Creek County leaving more than 58,000 acres burned and dozens of homes destroyed.

 -- Place lawn sprinklers on the roof and near above-ground fuel tanks.
 Leave sprinklers on and dowsing these strutures as long as possible.

--- If you have gas-powered pumps for water, make sure they are fueled and ready.
+-- If you have gas-powered pumps for water, make sure they are

 -- Place a ladder against the house in clear view.